 With so many things to do and places to see, you might be left feeling indecisive, so to help you decide, we suggest visiting the safest countries.
-Based on the findings from the Vision of Humanity, these are our top 12 countries to visit in Asia, recognised as some of the most peaceful on earth according to the Global Peace Index for 2018.
+We’ve updated our list based on the most recent Global Peace Index, which provides us with a clear projection of where to travel in 2022 where safety is concerned.
+So without further delay, here are the top 12 safest countries to visit in Asia in 2022, recognized as some of the most peaceful on earth according to the Global Peace Index.

 Travel to: Southeast Asia with G Adventures

 The top position for the safest country according to the Global Peace Index goes to Singapore.
-A melting pot of cultures, it sits firmly at the top of our list for the safest countries in Asia 2018.
+A melting pot of cultures, it sits firmly at the top of our list of the safest countries in Asia for yet another year.
 From Chinatown to Little India, the city will welcome you no matter where you’re from.

-All the while, Singapore still maintains its green spaces which will delight all types of travellers.
+All the while, Singapore still maintains its green spaces, which will delight all types of travelers.
 The diversity of experiences extends to the mind-boggling food that ranges from cheap, local fare to Michelin star-worthy dishes.
 Soak in the Singapore Botanic Gardens or if you need your adventure fix, set out to see nocturnal animals on a night safari.

-The second spot on the Global Peace Index for the list of safest countries in Asia 2018 goes to Japan.
-This country is one of the most welcoming, inspiring and exciting places you will ever visit.
+The second spot on the Global Peace Index for the list of safest countries in Asia 2022 once again goes to Japan.
+This country is one of the most welcoming, inspiring, and exciting places you will ever visit.
 On this volcanic archipelago, petty crime like pickpocketing is not to be expected.
 Instead, most locals you encounter will treat you with the utmost politeness.

-In urban centres like Tokyo, the ease of modern transportation and the helpfulness of young locals who speak English are the ultimate bonus.
+In urban centers like Tokyo, the ease of modern transportation and the helpfulness of young locals who speak English are the ultimate bonuses.
 If you fancy exploring Osaka’s indulgent food markets, feasting on out-of-this-world sushi served on a conveyor belt in Tokyo, or visiting the Kyoto Shinto shrines and Buddhist temples, then Japan is sure to impress you (while keeping you safe).

-Taiwan might not be the first place you would suspect to be at the top of the Global Peace Ranking Index, but it comes in at 4th on the list, and 34th globally.
-If you don’t know much about Taiwan, 2018 might be the year to visit this up-and-coming destination to see what makes it so enticing.
+Taiwan might not be the first place you would suspect to be at the top of the Global Peace Ranking Index, but it’s been a steady climber where safety is concerned over the last decade.
+If you don’t know much about Taiwan, 2022 might be the year to visit this up-and-coming destination to see what makes it so enticing.

-While the history of Taiwan is complicated, Taiwan is a certainly a destination that holds its own and the crime rate is incredibly low, as is the petty crime rate.
-Of course, there is a chance that visitors will fall prey to pickpockets yet the risk much lower than other large cities.
+While the history of Taiwan is complicated, Taiwan is certainly a destination that holds its own, and the crime rate is incredibly low, as is the petty crime rate.
+Of course, there is a chance that visitors will fall prey to pickpockets, yet the risk much lower than in other large cities.

-As for experiences, if you’re looking for the ultimate adventure, consider travelling along the Trans-Mongolian railway where you’re bound to create memories to last a lifetime.
+As for experiences, if you’re looking for the ultimate adventure, consider traveling along the Trans-Mongolian railway, where you’re bound to create memories to last a lifetime.

-As opposed to its heavily veiled northern neighbour, South Korea is filled with inviting attractions that include niche bars tucked away in the streets of its capital, Seoul, to the giant lava tube, Manjang Cave, on Jeju Island.
-Free Wi-Fi is available almost everywhere, even at many historical sites, this will give you some peace of mind and ease navigating around by yourself!
+As opposed to its heavily veiled northern neighbor, South Korea is filled with inviting attractions that include niche bars tucked away in the streets of its capital, Seoul, to the giant lava tube, Manjang Cave, on Jeju Island.
+Free Wi-Fi is available almost everywhere, even at many historical sites; this will give you some peace of mind and ease navigating around by yourself!

 As for the locals?
-They are some of the friendliest.
+They are some of the friendliest!
 When it comes to the happiness radar, it’s no wonder Vietnam stands out as one of the world’s top places to be.
-You can immerse yourself in the smiles by unrestricted happiness for yourself, consider participating in a laughing yoga class in the capital of Hanoi.
+You can immerse yourself in the smiles by unrestricted happiness for yourself and consider participating in a laughing yoga class in the capital of Hanoi.

 What’s more, the complex system of rivers known as the Mekong Delta hosts vibrant floating markets that are the fabric of local life and are a must-visit location.
 In Vietnam, not only will you be well and truly impressed by the many local experiences, you may never want to leave.
 And for that, we don’t blame you!

 Cambodia might have a devastating, dark past however that is by no means a reflection on its peace rankings.
-There’s so much to love about this little country and petty crime against travellers is virtually unheard of.
-Embrace the scenery of this Southeast Asian nation as you roam through lively markets, majestic temples and charismatic towns that seem untouched by modern tourism developments.
+There’s so much to love about this little country, and petty crime against travelers is virtually unheard of.
+Embrace the scenery of this Southeast Asian nation as you roam through lively markets, majestic temples, and charismatic towns that seem untouched by modern tourism developments.
 It’s time to delve a little bit deeper and get acquainted with Cambodia.

-It may come as a surprise, but China’s big cities like Hong Kong are actually regarded as among the safest in the region.
-The beauty of China is that it showcases historical China (yes, we’re referring to the 2,300 year old Great Wall), but there are also many modern twists such as the lightning-quick train system that runs from Beijing to Guangzhou and The Shanghai Tower which punctures the city’s skyline and is one of the world’s tallest buildings.
+It may come as a surprise, but China’s big cities are actually regarded as among the safest in the region.
+The beauty of China is that it showcases historical China (yes, we’re referring to the 2,300-year-old Great Wall), but there are also many modern twists, such as the lightning-quick train system that runs from Beijing to Guangzhou and The Shanghai Tower, which punctures the city’s skyline and is one of the world’s tallest buildings.

 If you’re a fan of green scenery, there’s that too.
 Make your way to Guilin to see a dramatic landscape made up of limestone karst hills.

-Thailand has been pretty consistent as a top choice for travellers heading to Asia.
+Thailand has consistently been a top choice for travelers heading to Asia.
 From visiting Northern hill tribes and elephant sanctuaries in Chiang Mai to island hopping and hedonistic Full Moon parties.
 It’s paradise!
-Thailand can be relied upon for relaxing trouble-free on heavenly, tropical beaches and friendly locals.
-No wonder it’s one of the safest countries in Asia 2018!
+Thailand can be relied upon for relaxing, trouble-free, heavenly, tropical beaches and friendly locals.
+No wonder it’s one of the safest countries in Asia 2022!